10 Most Popular Brick Colors for Modern Homes

 Ash-Grey Brick

-If you want to achieve an even more special design, our Leavenworth collection may be an even better choice as it provides different shades of gray.
+If you want to achieve an even more special design, our Leavenworth collection may be an even better choice, as it provides different shades of gray.

 Blended Brick Mix